openservicebrokerapi/servicebroker/spec.md

 and this endpoint MUST be available immediately after the [Polling Last Operation for Service Bindings](#polling-last-operation-for-service-bindings) endpoint returns `"state": "succeeded"` for a [Binding](#binding) operation.
-Otherwise, Platforms SHOULD NOT attempt to call this endpoint under any circumstances.

 ### Request